 Nature’s Recipe Grain Free

-Judging by its ingredients alone, Nature’s Recipe Grain Free Dog Food looks like an above average dry product.
+Based on its ingredients alone, Nature’s Recipe Grain Free Dog Food looks like an above-average dry product.

 As a group, the brand features an average protein content of 29% and a mean fat level of 15%.
 Together, these figures suggest a carbohydrate content of 48% for the overall product line.

 And a fat-to-protein ratio of about 51%.

-When you consider the protein-boosting effects of the pea protein and peas, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the garbanzo beans and peas, this looks like the profile of a kibble containing a moderate amount of meat.

-Nature’s Recipe Grain Free Dog Food is a plant-based kibble using a moderate amount of chicken or salmon as its main sources of animal protein, thus earning the brand 3.5 stars.
+Nature’s Recipe Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.